 HOW DOES THE DECONSTRUCTION PROCESS WORK?

-1. The property owner contacts the Sioux Falls Habitat for Humanity ReStore to offer their property for deconstruction
+1. The property owner contacts the Sioux Falls Habitat for Humanity ReStore to offer their property for deconstruction.

 2. The first consideration of the property is decided over the telephone with an address provided.

-3. Once it is established that there is product or material appropriate for salvage by the ReStore, a time is set for the Deconstruction Coordinator Jason to meet with the property owner and conduct a walk-through of the site.
+3. Once it is established that there is product or material appropriate for salvage by the ReStore, a time is set for Deconstruction Coordinator Jason to meet with the property owner and conduct a walk-through of the site.

 4. After it is determined that the project is viable, an agreement is made between the ReStore and property owner with regard to access to the property, access of electricity and bathrooms, materials to be salvaged and a timeline.